-As you can see, you actually can make $22 an hour with this depending on your credentials and how well you do with the demo lesson.
+As you can see, you actually can make $22 an hour depending on your credentials and how well you do with the demo lesson.

-Also, after looking at all the reviews out there, VIPKid definitely do pay out which is always reassuring to know!
+Also, after looking at all the reviews out there, VIPKid definitely do payout which is always reassuring!

 What I Like About VIPKid

-Whether you’re teaching from your dining room table at home or from a coffee shop on some tropical island somewhere, with a laptop and internet connection you can earn money wherever you want to.
+Whether you're teaching from your dining room table or from a coffee shop on some tropical island somewhere, with a laptop and internet connection you can earn money wherever and whenever you want to.

 I love that you're not tied down by geographical restrictions like you are with a traditional office job.

-There’s no need to sit in traffic on your way to the office and I know a lot of people teaching English online as a way to fund their travels.
+There's no need to sit in traffic on your way to the office and I know personally a lot of people who teach English online as a way to fund their travels.

-As we’ve just seen, when you account for the bonuses, making $22 an hour is very realistic.
+As we've just seen, when you account for bonuses, making $22 an hour is realistic.